dfinity/examples/motoko/minimal-counter-dapp/README.md

 # Minimalistic Dapp
-The example dapp shows how to build a very basic dapp with both backend and fronted, using Motoko for the backend functionality and plain HTML and JavaScript for the frontend.
+The example dapp shows how to build a very basic dapp with both backend and frontend, using Motoko for the backend functionality and plain HTML and JavaScript for the frontend.
 The dapp is a simple counter, which will increment a counter by clicking a button in the frontend.

 ![Counter Frontend](README_images/frontend.png)